-- Sounds are deleted in some very common words and expressions:

-- going to gonna want to wanna should have shoulda

-- because 'cause about 'bout around 'round
+- Sounds are deleted in some very common words and expressions: - going to gonna want to wanna should have shoulda - because 'cause about 'bout around 'round chocolate vegetable restaurant family stress in the right place.
+Without correct stress, words may not be understood.

-- February /fEbyuwEriy/ governor /g√v ́n ́r/

-- surprise /s ́prayz/

-Sometimes entire unstressed syllables are omitted (but only in particular words--not just anyplace.)
+- February /fEbyuwEriy/ governor /g√v ́n ́r/ surprise /s ́prayz/ - Sometimes entire unstressed syllables are omitted (but only in particular words--not just anyplace.)
 This is called "syncope" by people who like big words.